JanssenProject/home/development.md

 In this guide, we will see how to setup both.
 You can setup both on same machine or on different machines.

-### Minimal software requirements

-Janssen installation : During setup installer can prompt to install missing package.

-Build and test code  : Most basic tools required are
-- `git`  : To clone and manage the inav code repository
-- `java` : Java to run maven and build.
-Needs Java 1.8 or above
-- `mvn`  : latest maven
-- Other tools like IDE etc can be of your choice

 ## Installing Janssen server:

 When you plan to develop and contribute code to Janssen, you need a running Janssen server in order to run your tests and verify that your feature or bug fix is working as intended.
 You can plan to install Janssen server on local Windows machine, Linux machine or you may planning to install Janssen using Janssen cloud based deployment.